ybezsonov/kro/website/docs/docs/concepts/15-instances.md

 ## The reconciliation loop

-KRO manages Instances through a continuous reconciliation process:
+kro manages Instances through a continuous reconciliation process:

-- **Desired state detection**: KRO observes the Instance, which represents the desired state of resources.
+- **Desired state detection**: kro observes the Instance, which represents the desired state of resources.
-- **Current state assessment**: KRO talks to the api-server and checks the current state of resources in the cluster related to the Instance.
+- **Current state assessment**: kro talks to the api-server and checks the current state of resources in the cluster related to the Instance.
 - **Difference identification**: Any differences between the desired state (Instance) and the current state are identified.
-- **State Reconciliation**: KRO takes necessary actions to align the current state with the desired state.
+- **State Reconciliation**: kro takes necessary actions to align the current state with the desired state.
 This may involve creating, updating, or deleting resources as needed.
 - **Status Updates**: The Instance's status is updated to reflect the current